aws-samples/wastecollector-planner/README.md

 To achieve this result, we will run a cloudformation template passing in input the name of the template and the name of the Sagemaker execution role (only the name not the full ARN) that can be found on the bottom left of the screen as shown hereafter.
 ![image-3.png](./images/image-3.png)

-The cloudformation template can be downloaded from [here](https://gitlab.aws.dev/lfenu/wasterouting/-/blob/master/Sagemaker/API-CFTemplate/setup_environment.yaml) (To be replaced with official https://github.com/aws-samples/xxx  public repo)
+The cloudformation template can be downloaded from [here](https://github.com/aws-samples/wastecollector-planner/blob/main/CFTemplate/setup_environment.yaml)

-The next step is to open a Studio and leverage the “Git Clone” feature to Clone the repository:  https://gitlab.aws.dev/lfenu/wasterouting.git (To be replaced with official https://github.com/aws-samples/xxx  public repo)
+The next step is to open a Studio and leverage the “Git Clone” feature to Clone the repository:  https://github.com/aws-samples/wastecollector-planner.git

-The notebook used for experimenting with Amazon Location services is: wasterouting/Sagemaker/Using Sagemaker-OR-Tools.ipynb.
+The notebook used for experimenting with Amazon Location services is: (Using Sagemaker-OR-Tools.ipynb)[https://github.com/aws-samples/wastecollector-planner/blob/main/Sagemaker/Using%20Sagemaker-OR-Tools.ipynb].
 This notebook includes all the steps described hereafter.

 After installing required libraries on the Notebook instance, we are going to deploy a Sagemaker inference endpoint to invoke OR-Tools both from inside and outside the notebook.
 To achieve this result we will go through building and testing a estimator and deploying it to an interface endpoint.